How to start

 - Subjects: browse all subjects to which LSE digital collections relate

-If you have found records within a particular collection relevant to your research, you can browse or search them by using the ‘Treeview Search’ option.
+If users have found records within a particular collection relevant to their research, they can browse or search them by using the ‘Treeview Search’ option.

-When selecting a search result, you will get a treeview showing the hierarchical tree of all the records included in that collection (see image below).
-This also includes a “Quick search” box, to help you quickly locate specific descriptions in a deep hierarchy.
+When selecting a search result, users will get a treeview showing the hierarchical tree of all the records included in that collection.
+This also includes a “Quick search” box, to help them quickly locate specific descriptions in a deep hierarchy.

-If you’d like to view all the descriptive levels in a hierarchy in a 'Browse page', enter ‘*’ in the quick search box, press ‘enter’ and click the “Browse all descriptions” button at the bottom of the Quick search results.
-AtoM will redirect you to a browse page, where you can use features such as the sort button and facet filters to navigate the descriptions.
+If users would like to view all the descriptive levels in a hierarchy in a 'Browse page', the can enter ‘*’ in the quick search box, press ‘enter’ and click the “Browse all descriptions” button at the bottom of the Quick search results.
+They will be redirected to a browse page, where they can use features such as the sort button and facet filters to navigate the descriptions.